Tuurlijk/TYPO3.Review/README.md

 All sites have an installed introduction package to have a running website out of the box.
 Also the Styleguide and IconAPI extensions are installed.

+### Using the Chrome Helper

+If you don't want to manually copy and paste the cherry-pick commands you can use the [TYPO3 Review Chrome extension](https://chrome.google.com/webstore/developer/edit/omloegomfdeniikpijekbmggdgmkmkck).
+You're just a couple of clicks away from reviewing your first change.

+### Using Old-School Manual Labour

-Now open your browser and go to [local.typo3.org](http://local.typo3.org)
+Open your browser and go to [local.typo3.org](http://local.typo3.org)
 ![](Images/start_page.png)
 You can see a list of links to the backends of the installed sites and some buttons for resetting, updating and reviewing.